skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 ## other classes

-`Symbol` isn't the only class in ruby that has a `:to_proc` defined, for example `Hash` has a `:to_proc` method defined and it can be used to quickly look up multiple keys.
+`Symbol` isn't the only class in ruby that has a `:to_proc` method defined, for example `Hash` has a `:to_proc` method defined and it can be used to quickly look up multiple keys.

 ```ruby
 fav_foods = {